 Pets come in all shapes and sizes.
-As a pet owner you may have kept a reptile as a domestic pet at some point.
+As a pet owner you may have kept UK native reptiles as domestic pets at some point without realising it.
 But do you know much about them?
 And do you know about native species?
 In this article we tell you about the range UK native reptiles and some useful facts about them.

 Which reptiles are native to the UK?